-PerformanceFrameTiming interface provides frame timing data about the browser's event loop.
-A frame represents the amount of work a browser does in one event loop such as processing DOM events, resizing, scrolling, rendering, CSS animations, etc. A frame rate of 60fps (frames per second) for a 60Hz refresh rate is the target for a good responsive user experience.
+PerformanceFrameTimingis an abstract interface that provides frame timing data about the browser's event loop.
+A frame represents the amount of work a browser does in one event loop such as processing DOM events, resizing, scrolling, rendering, CSS animations, etc..
+A frame rate of 60fps (frames per second) for a 60Hz refresh rate is the target for a good responsive user experience.
 This means the browser should process a frame in about 16.7ms.

 An application can register a